 Enter: IPL 490 to stop RACF.

-to split the database into multiple extents.

-for the input database.

-Enter: 51 2 Enter: 200 400 for one of the output databases.
-Enter: 411 for one of the output databases.
-Enter: 412 for one of the output databases. for one of the output databases.
-Enter: 413

-Press ENTER to end the output databases.
+Enter: RACUT400 Press ENTER to continue.
+Enter: SPLIT to split the database into multiple extents.
+Enter: 200 for the input database.
+Enter: 400 for one of the output databases.
+Enter: 411 for one of the output databases. for one of the output databases.
+Enter: 412 for one of the output databases.
+Enter: 413 Press ENTER to end the output databases.
 Enter: ICHRNNG for the range table name.
 Enter: RACFLPA for the load library name.

-Enter: YES to continue.
-Enter: CONT for input keywords.
+Enter: YES to continue. for input keywords.
+Enter: CONT (See "Allowable Keywords" on page 91 or enter HELP.)
+Enter: NOLOCKINPUT to end the keywords.
+Enter: END